 - Private classes (1 rider) are 30 minutes a week for the length of session lead by a PATH International certified Instructor or PATH Instructor-In-Training.

 - Services are offered year round operating on a session-to-session basis (generally four sessions of services a year).
 Sessions can vary in length from 5 to 14 weeks, depending on the time of year.
-Classes are held Monday through Saturday with varying times.
+Classes are held Monday through Saturday at varying times.
 Participants register to receive services for length of session.

 - Cost of session varies depending on length is a flat rate of $40.00 per week